Moniquevdb109/MONVAN25503_PTO2505_A_Monique_VanDenBerg_JSL02/README.md

-# JSL02 Project Brief: Task Input and Status Validation System
+## 📈Task Input and Status Validation System📉

-## Important Prerequisite

 ## 💡 Overview

 I built a small JavaScript task-entry tool.
 It walks me through adding two tasks—each with a title, description, and a status (todo, doing, or done).
 The script validates inputs, normalizes formatting (e.g., casing), and guards against invalid statuses.
 I kept the code straightforward and maintainable so it’s easy to read, extend, and reuse.

+---

 ## 🚀 Features & Objectives